ingeraness/ambient-intelligence-backend/README.md

 ## How To Run the Backend

 1. Clone the project with `git clone https://github.com/ingeraness/ambient-intelligence-backend.git`
-2. Install dependencies with `npm start`
+2. Install dependencies with `npm install`
-3. Run backend with `npm start`
+3. Run the backend with `npm start`

 ## The Frondtend of the Project